skiphog/container/readme.md

-# Simple static registry Container
+# Very small static registry container.
+This is a test package.